telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/bind-to-data-set.md

 ---
 title: Bind to a DataSet
 page_title: Binding ObjectDataSource to a DataSet
-description: "Learn how to Bind a Telerik Reporting ObjectDataSource compoenent to a DataSet after creating it with code."
+description: "Learn how to Bind a Telerik Reporting ObjectDataSource component to a DataSet after creating it with code."
 slug: telerikreporting/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/how-to/how-to-bind-to-a-dataset
 tags: how,to,bind,to,a,dataset
 published: True